This section provides you with the ETL best practices for Exasol.

 Primary Key Constraint Check

-Since Exasol supports no cursors, execute all checks on the data within the staging area, and integrate only the transformed and checked data into the target schema.
+Since Exasol does not support cursors, execute all checks on the data within the staging area, and integrate only the transformed and checked data into the target schema.
 For example:

 - Fact table SALES_POSITIONS - PK (SALES_ID, POSITION_ID) - FK (SALES_ID)